input-output-hk/plutus-pioneer-program/docs/week9.rst

 Of course, there are other options when using Haskell.
 We could also paramterise the contract, for example, we could pass in the deposit value as an argument.

+We could also parameterise the parties and even generalise it so that the number of parties could be variable.
+This would be very inconvenient if we were to have to do this by hand using Blockly, but in Haskell it is quite straightforward.

+What is noteworthy here is that Marlowe, in contrast to Plutus, is very simply Haskell.
+The Marlowe team made a point of using only basic Haskell features.
+You don't need lenses, you don't need Template Haskell, you don't even need monads or type-level programming.

+Marlowe is not always appropriate because it is specifically for financial contracts, but if it is appropriate then it is a very nice option due to all the safety assurances that Simon mentioned and because it is much simpler and easy to get right than Plutus.